marioluan/gota/DESIGN.md

     -   Add business and operational dashboards.
     -   Add service-impairent runbooks to help troubleshoot, find root causes and mitigate them.
 -   Security
-    -   Add some kind of authentication (e.g. token).
     -   Run a thread model to capture security vulnerabilities.